refi64/housejeffries/README.md

 # About

-This is the source for Ian Jeffries' [personal website](http://housejeffries.com/).
+This is the [Hakyll](http://jaspervdj.be/hakyll/) generator for Ian Jeffries' [personal website](http://housejeffries.com/).

-The final output is generated with [Hakyll](http://jaspervdj.be/hakyll/).
+Content is stored separately at the [housejeffries-pages](https://github.com/housejeffries-pages) GitHub organization.

 # Run

-`cabal run rebuild`

-(`cabal run build` works too, but doesn't propogate file deletions.)
+Create a directory at `./_pages`.

+Place each repo from housejeffries-pages in it.

+Run `stack exec site build`.